 Features & Benefits

-What does the Redington Rise have to offer?
+What does the Redington Rise fly reel has to offer?
 How does it compare to other fly reels on the market?
 We’ll examine the different features of this reel, from the construction and finish to its overall performance!

 Construction & Finish